For all the latest news, FOLLOW us on Facebook at Primrose Path Farm.

 This breed is known to be prolific breeders.
 Most ewes produce twins up to quads within a single pregnancy.
 They have been known to have as many as 7 or 8, but that is rare.

 Finnsheep are one of the smaller breeds of sheep.
-Rams mature at 170-240 lbs, while ewes mature weight is 130-180 lbs.
+Breed standard is rams 170-240 lbs and ewes 130-180 lbs.
+We prefer to breed our stock on the smaller side.

 A wonderful characteristic of Finnsheep is they are easy keepers and friendly.
 Because of their docile nature and smaller size, they are easier to handle.
 They do not have horns which can get caught on things and their tails are naturally docked.
 Finnsheep are friendly and regularly enjoy a scratch on the back or under the chin.